 Star 8 (八白) from Period 8 will be known as the receding star (退运星)， meaning its effects and what it stands for will start to take a back seat.
 Industries representing that will also not do as well.
-The industries that are most representative of Period 8 are finance and real estate which you can already see trending down.
+The industries that are most representative of Period 8 are finance and real estate, which you can already see trending down.

-Sometimes I wonder if COVID-19 is a signal and progenitor for this major change.
-I know for a fact that some people, my clients included, are already struggling with their condo mortgages.
-This pandemic might just shock the system into a more balanced state and get people thinking more about how they manage their money.
-Not to mention, technology has really come to the forefront during this period too.
-We’ll just have to wait and see.
+One can argue that COVID-19 is a signal and progenitor for this major change, and you could say it’s the celestial event of Jupiter and Saturn having a conjunction.
+I know some people are already struggling with their condo mortgages.
+This pandemic might shock the system into a more balanced state and get people thinking more about how they manage their money and what work means to us.
+Not to mention, technology has come to the forefront during this period too.

 Here are some of the things I feel everyone can do: